 “commits” the decision in eWork;

-generates a due process notice modified by BOND rules based on the proposed SGA cessation.
-The due process notice includes the name and the phone number of the OPDR member working the case;
+generates a due process notice modified with BOND language based on the proposed SGA cessation.
+The due process notice includes the name and the phone number of the ORDES analyst working the case;

 sets a 15-day tickle date in eWork;

-uses eWork to process the SGA cessation determination;
+uses eWork to effectuate the SGA cessation determination;

 processes a manual adjustment credit and award date entry (MACADE) action to post the SGA cessation month and issues a proper final notice explaining any overpayments or underpayments and BOND rules;